WAZJACk85/Javascript_beginner_Projects/Task List_JSproj/readme.md

  * An event listener is added to the 'form' variable   ( submit and (e) , are instanciated in the argument or function header ) ;
+ * The function args (or header)  starts with {  and therefore the event listener 'form' is the main argument that is passed to the DOM or webpage, other variables are passed in sub functions via the head of the JS.
  * Then 'preventDefault' is invoked through e (new variable expressed as a character) .

 `